Now is the perfect time to start thinking about your pregnancy diet

 There are a few types of foods to avoid during pregnancy as they could potentially cause problems:

-- Foods that may contain the bacterium Listeria: soft cheeses, uncooked “deli” style meats, sushi and unpasteurised milk and milk products.
+- Foods that may contain the bacterium Listeria: soft cheeses, uncooked “deli” style meats, salads, sushi and unpasteurised milk and milk products.

 - Foods high in mercury: raw fish and predatory fish that are high in mercury should be avoided.
 These include shark, swordfish and barramundi.
-A good alternative is salmon, which is relatively low in mercury.

 - Alcohol and caffeine should be avoided.